 - The Washington County Behavioral Health strategic plan outlines our goals and objectives for 2021-2022.

 Need to drop off paperwork?
 Please use our drop box, available 24/7.

 Notice of Nondiscrimination: Washington County Department of Health and Human Services does not discriminate in its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, political beliefs, reprisal, or because all or a part of an individual's income is derived from any public assistance program.
-More information about assistive devices, alternative languages and the process for filing a complaint can be found here.
+Visit this page for more information about assistive devices, alternative languages and the process for filing a complaint.